3 Sources

 Source: Gizmodo

-Investors view the Starlink satellite broadband network as the "recurring revenue engine" underpinning SpaceX's enormous valuation
+Investors view Starlink, SpaceX's satellite broadband network with nearly nine million subscribers, as the "recurring revenue engine" underpinning the company's enormous valuation

 .
-The company projected profit of $8 billion on $15 billion to $16 billion in revenue last year, demonstrating operational viability while pursuing bold expansion into space-based computing2
+The satellite network has become the company's main cash flow generator, with SpaceX projected to have achieved a profit of $8 billion on $15 billion to $16 billion in revenue last year3

 1

-.
-Angelo Bochanis, a data and index associate at Renaissance Capital, noted that investors are eager for exposure to SpaceX, though its valuation could swing dramatically based on public confidence in Musk's vision, similar to what has been observed with Tesla2
+Angelo Bochanis, a data and index associate at Renaissance Capital, noted that investors are eager for any exposure to SpaceX, though its valuation could swing dramatically based on public confidence in Musk's vision—similar to what has been seen with Tesla

 .Summarized by